Come si determina lo spessore dei filati: guida completa al titolo Nm

 “How thick is this yarn?”

-However, the answer is not as straightforward as it seems.
+The answer, however, is not as immediate as it seems.
 Unlike other materials, yarn thickness is not measured in millimeters, but through a technical system called yarn count, and one of the most widely used is Nm (Metric Number).

-In this article, I will explain in a simple and professional way:
+In this article, I will explain simply and professionally:

 • what Nm means